This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for RBS at the top of the page.

 The Royal Bank of Scotland Group is the holding company of a global banking and financial services group.
-The company operates in the United Kingdom, the United States, and internationally through its two principal subsidiaries, The Royal Bank of Scotland plc (the Royal Bank) and National Westminster Bank plc (NatWest).
+The company operates almost entirely in the United Kingdom, with a small retail and commercial banking presence in Republic of Ireland, Jersey, Guernsey, the Isle of Man, Gibraltar, U.S. and Western Europe.
+The group operates through its two principal subsidiaries: The Royal Bank of Scotland plc (the Royal Bank) and National Westminster Bank plc (NatWest).

-RBS' UK consumer banking business, under the RBS and NatWest brands, is a market leader in the UK.
-It had nearly $180 billion of mortgage, credit card and other consumer loans outstanding (on an average basis) in 2011, generating a net interest yield of nearly 4%.
-Additionally, the risk profile of its customers has been reasonable for the most part, as its impairments were about 0.7% of loans outstanding in 2011, lower than many competitors.
+RBS's U.K. consumer banking business, under the RBS and NatWest brands, is a market leader in the country.
+It had nearly $184 billion of mortgage, credit card and other consumer and business loans outstanding (on an average basis) in 2015, generating a net interest yield of about 3.7%.
+Additionally, the risk profile of its customers has been reasonable for the most part, as it reported a release in loan provision for 2015.

-In October 2008, RBS accepted effective nationalization by the UK government.
-RBS had been the largest bank in the UK by assets, so when many of the bank's assets turned out be "toxic" (non-performing), the UK government took nearly 83% ownership of the bank through a capital injection as well as preferred shares which were later converted to common stock.
-While the government plans to wind down its position over time, its involvement means that it will likely dictate the bank's activities (and risks) to an extent.
+In October 2008, RBS accepted effective nationalization by the U.K. government.
+RBS had been the largest bank in the U.K. by assets, so when many of the bank's assets turned out be "toxic" (non-performing) in the wake of the U.S. financial crisis, the U.K. government took a nearly 83% ownership of the bank through a capital injection.
+While the government has reduced this stake to 73% now, its involvement as a majority shareholder means that it will continue to dictate the bank's activities (and risks) to a great extent over coming years.

 How Does Trefis Modelling Work?